 Grammy-nominated singer, songwriter, producer and prostate cancer survivor Charlie Wilson and Janssen Biotech, Inc. are teaming up on Making Awareness a Priority: Putting Prostate Cancer on the M.A.P., a new program designed to raise awareness among African- American men and their families about prostate cancer and its disproportionate impact on the African- American community.
 With the highest incidence of prostate cancer of any race in the U.S., African- American men are 2.4 times more likely to die from the disease than Caucasian men.
 Making Awareness a Priority (M.A.P.) brings together leading voices in advocacy and health education through live events in select cities across the country.

-The average annual prostate cancer incidence rate in the U.S. was 60% higher in African-American men than in Caucasian men between 2003 and 2007.
+The average annual prostate cancer incidence rate in the U.S. was 60 percent higher in African-American men than in Caucasian men between 2003 and 2007.
 Factors including family history, access to medical care and relevant support networks may contribute to the disproportionate impact.
-In addition to being at higher risk for prostate cancer, according to research of the impact of cultural factors on African-American men’s understanding of prostate cancer, these men often believe they do not have access to information about prostate cancer that takes into account their diverse values, beliefs, behaviors and social and cultural needs.
+In addition to being at higher risk for prostate cancer, according to research of the impact of cultural factors on African-American men’s understanding of the disease, these men often believe they do not have access to information about prostate cancer that takes into account their diverse values, beliefs, behaviors and social and cultural needs.

-At each event, Wilson will share his personal experience with prostate cancer and will be joined by Stanley K. Frencher Jr., MD, MPH, who through his work encourages African-American men to proactively speak with their doctors about prostate cancer, as well as journalist and author Andrea King Collier.
+At each event, Wilson will share his personal experience with prostate cancer and will be joined by Stanley K. Frencher Jr., M.D., MPH, who through his work encourages African-American men to proactively speak with their doctors about prostate cancer; and journalist and author Andrea King Collier.
 As a strong advocate for empowering African-American women to take an active role in managing their loved ones’ health, Collier will emcee the events and share insights from her book, The Black Woman’s Guide to Black Men’s Health.
-The program also includes interactive prostate cancer information, resources and a cooking demonstration with healthy, cancer-wise food choices.
+The program also includes interactive prostate cancer information, resources and a cooking demonstration with healthy, food choices.

-“African-American men are at a greater risk for prostate cancer and it is important that we support the African-American community with information that is both relevant and compelling,” said Robert Bazemore, President, Janssen Biotech, Inc. “Janssen Biotech is pleased to join Charlie Wilson and our local community partners to provide those who are at high-risk of, or living with, prostate cancer with the resources they need to help them navigate all aspects of their cancer journey.”
+“African-American men are at a greater risk for prostate cancer, and it is important that we support the African-American community with information that is both relevant and compelling,” said Robert Bazemore, the president of Janssen Biotech, Inc. “Janssen Biotech is pleased to join Charlie Wilson and our local community partners to provide those who are at high-risk of, or living with, prostate cancer with the resources they need to help them navigate all aspects of their cancer journey.”

 To register for an event or to find out more about Making Awareness a Priority, including live event dates and locations, visit www.myprostatecancerroadmap.com.
 The website is a unique educational and support resource for men with advanced prostate cancer and their loved ones sponsored by Janssen Biotech, Inc. in conjunction with the non-profit organization Us TOO International Prostate Cancer Education & Support Network.